 Change your name (legally)

-Edited by Ephraim, Charmed, Maria, Eng and 1 other
+Edited by Ephraim, Charmed, Maria, Eng

 This article will be on how you can change your name legally.
 There are a lot of ways to change a person's name but not all the ways are legal to perform.
 You can easily change your name legally bit it will take a bit of work on your end in order to change your name successfully.
 Changing your name in fact will not wipe away any charges that you have accrued with your name which you are changing from so don't expect for a new name to wipe your slate clean of everything that you have done in the past.